NA proceedings suspended due to lack of quorum

-Soon after the commencement of the House proceedings, Junaid Akbar pointed out the absence of quorum, following which the Deputy Speaker ordered a headcount.
+Soon after the commencement of the House proceedings, Mohammed Iqbal Khan Afridi pointed out the absence of quorum, following which the Deputy Speaker ordered a headcount.

 After the count, the Deputy Speaker declared that the House was not in order and announced a break until the quorum was completed.